Future World is open from

 American Heritage Gallery reopened July 27, 2018, with a new art exhibition called “Creating Tradition: Innovation and Change in American Indian Art.”

 Gods of the Vikings Exhibit in Norway inside the Stave Church – Debuted April 20,2018.

 Mission: Space reopened August 13, 2017 with an updated Orange Mission and a new Green Mission.

-IllumiNations Reflections of Earth will end its run in late summer 2019.
+IllumiNations Reflections of Earth will end its run on September 30, 2019.
 A new nighttime show will debut in 2020 that will celebrate how Disney music inspires people around the world.
 The show will feature massive floating set pieces, custom-built LED panels, choreographed moving fountains, lights, pyrotechnics, and lasers.
-Before the new show debuts, there will be a limited-time, interim experience called “Epcot Forever,” which will debut in fall 2019 after Illuminations closes.
+Before the new show debuts, there will be a limited-time, interim experience called “Epcot Forever,” which will debut on October 1, 2019, after Illuminations closes.
 “Epcot Forever” and will feature classic Epcot tunes.

 It was announced in November 2018 at the Destination D: Celebrating Mickey event that the CircleVision film in the Canada Pavilion, “O Canada,” will be refreshed.
 No completion date was announced.

 Brand New China Film — Announced 7/15/17 at the D23 Expo, the next generation digital camera has been invited to provide a seamless circle vision show to the China pavillion.
 Debut date unknown.